kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 Cons:
   * Better suited for specialized use-cases
   * No attribute awareness in the scheduler (could be addressed through DRA driver-subject of post alpha)
-  * Attributes are CCI driver specific (consider standartization within sig-node)
+  * Attributes are CCI driver specific (consider standardization within sig-node)

 ## Infrastructure Needed